jhpyle/docassemble/_docs/functions.md

 sessions.
 This function provides a programmatic version of the screen available at `/interviews`.
-In addition, the optional keyword parameter `user_id` can be used (by a user with `admin` privileges) to get information about interviews owned by other people.
+In addition, the optional keyword parameter `user_id` can be used (by a user with `admin` privileges) to get information about interview sessions owned by other people.

 In the list of dictionaries returned by the function, the keys of each dictionary are:

-* `dict`: the interview dictionary for the session.
+* `dict`: the [interview session dictionary].
-* `email`: the e-mail address of the logged-in user associated with the interview, if any.
+* `email`: the e-mail address of the logged-in user associated with the interview session, if any.
-* `user_id`: the user ID of the logged-in user associated with the interview, if any.
+* `user_id`: the user ID of the logged-in user associated with the interview session, if any.
-* `temp_user_id`: the temporary user ID of the anonymous user associated with the interview, if the user was not logged in.
+* `temp_user_id`: the temporary user ID of the anonymous user associated with the interview session, if the user was not logged in.
 (Note that these IDs do not correspond in any way with the IDs of logged-in users.)
-* `filename`: the filename of the interview, e.g., `docassemble.demo:data/questions/questions.yml`
+* `filename`: the filename of the DALang for the interview, e.g., `docassemble.demo:data/questions/questions.yml`
 * `metadata`: the metadata of the interview as a dictionary.
-* `modtime`: the modification time of the interview, in text format, formatted to the user's time zone.
+* `modtime`: the modification time of the interview session, in text format, formatted to the user's time zone.
-* `session`: the session ID of the session.
+* `session`: the session ID of the interview session.
-* `starttime`: the start time of the interview, in text format, formatted to the user's time zone.
+* `starttime`: the start time of the interview session, in text format, formatted to the user's time zone.
 * `title`: the [title](#get_title) of the interview.
 * `subtitle`: the [subtitle](#get_title) of the interview.
-* `utc_modtime`: the modification time of the interview, in [UTC].
+* `utc_modtime`: the modification time of the interview session, in [UTC].
-* `utc_starttime`: the start time of the interview, in [UTC].
+* `utc_starttime`: the start time of the interview session, in [UTC].
 * `valid`: whether the interview session can be resumed.
-This will be `False` if there is an error with the interview that prevents it from being resumed, or the interview is not able to be decrypted.
+This will be `False` if there is an error with the interview session that prevents it from being resumed, or the interview session dictionary is not able to be decrypted.

-The following question will display a list of the titles of each interview session associated with the current user:
+The following DALang question will display a list of the titles of each interview session associated with the current user:

 {% highlight yaml %}